 Dan joined Watsi on November 4th, 2015.
-Six years ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dan's most recent donation supported Sudes, a happy 4-month-old baby boy from Ethiopia, to fund corrective surgery for his birth condition.

 Dan has funded healthcare for 74 patients in 11 countries.